fergald/docs/explainers/permissions-policy-unload.md

 *   More likely to be eligible with BFCache
 *   Protected from accidentally introducing unload handlers
-*   More predictable as the unload handler will never run, instead of maybe running on Desktop but not on Chrome Android/Safari/etc)
+*   More predictable as the unload handler will never run, instead of maybe running on Desktop but not on Chrome Android/Safari/etc.

 ## Goals

 *   Provide a way to ensure that a page is free from unload handlers.
+*   Provide a way to lock in progress on gradually removing all unload handlers from a site.
 *   Provide a way to force-disable embedded iframe’s unload handlers from the iframe embedder side.

 ## Non-goals